semaphr/android-examples/README.md

 <br />
 <br />

-To see integration examples, download this repo and start any of the apps (based on your desired integration type.
+To see integration examples, download this repo and start the app.